astro-YYH/MAR/README.md

-# MAR-2.1
+# MAR-2.2

 This is a code for calculating Mass Accretion Rate from RAMSES simulations, developed by Yanhui Yang.
 It should be used together with *extract_por* developed by Ingo Thies.
+The accretion radius is set as 0.01 pc currently, which could be modified if needed.

 ## Dependencies
 - Python3